Felix the Cat (TV series): Background

-The made for TV Felix the Cat cartoons either went on the air on October 2, 1958 about 65 years ago or in 1959.
-It is unknown when his show had its final episode.

 The show did away with Felix's previous supporting cast and introduced many new characters.
-These characters were performed by voice actor Jack Mercer.
+These characters were all performed by voice actor Jack Mercer.
 Oriolo's plots revolve around the unsuccessful attempts of the antagonists to steal Felix's Magic Bag, though in an unusual twist, these antagonists are occasionally depicted as Felix's friends as well.
 While the cartoons were a ratings success, critics have dismissed them as paling in comparison to the earlier Sullivan-Messmer works.
 Oriolo aimed the cartoons at children.
 The series used limited animation (owing to a limited budget) and simplistic storylines.

 This TV series also helped introduce the character of Felix the Cat to audiences in Japan.
-A Japanese language dub of the series aired on NHK in 1960 and was rerun three years later on Fuji TV.
+A Japanese language dub of the series aired on NHK from July 4, 1960 to January 24, 1961, and was rerun three years later on Fuji TV.
 Four decades later, Felix would be the star of his own anime series.